East Asian Studies Department

-EA212f Religions of China, Japan, and Tibet Listed as Religious Studies 212.
+[EA212] Religions of China, Japan, and Tibet Listed as Religious Studies 212.
 Four credit hours.
-S. Singh
+S.

 EA221s Second Language Pedagogy An introduction to current research and theory in the area of second language acquisition (SLA).
 Students will gain an understanding of theories of SLA; the similarities and differences across first and second language acquisition; and the role of individual differences in language learning (including age, first language, and aptitude, among others).
 Students will also become familiar with the implications for SLA of sociolinguistic differences for English across time and space in the United States.
-Intended for students who are interested in second language learning and teaching.
-Origins humanities lab.
+A humanities lab intended for students who are interested in second language learning and teaching.
 Four credit hours.
 Wang

-EA231s The Chinese Novel: Vignettes of Life in Imperial China A critical examination of the development of classical Chinese literature of various genres such as poetry, popular songs, philosophical discourse, historical narrative, prose, fiction, tales of the supernatural and the fantastic, romance, and drama.
+EA231f The Chinese Novel: Vignettes of Life in Imperial China A critical examination of the development of classical Chinese literature of various genres such as poetry, popular songs, philosophical discourse, historical narrative, prose, fiction, tales of the supernatural and the fantastic, romance, and drama.
 All readings are in English translation.
-Prerequisite: Sophomore or higher standing.
+Prerequisite: W1 course.
 Four credit hours.
 L. Besio

-EA250f History of Modern China: Everyday Life and Revolution Listed as History 250.
+[EA250] History of Modern China: Everyday Life and Revolution Listed as History 250.
 Four credit hours.
-H, I. Parker
+H, I.

 EA256s Introduction to East Asian Politics Listed as Government 256.
 Four credit hours.
-S. Hatch
+S. Martin

-EA263s Buddhism across East Asia Introduces students to the histories, texts, material culture, and practices of Buddhism in East Asian cultural settings.
-The spring 2018 offering will focus on Chan/Son/Zen traditions in China, Korea, and Japan.
+[EA263] Buddhism across East Asia Introduces students to the histories, texts, material culture, and practices of Buddhism in East Asian cultural settings.
+The spring 2021 offering will focus on Chan/Son/Zen traditions in China, Korea, and Japan.
 Is there really such a thing as Zen?
 To answer this question we will do intensive reading of key primary texts (such as the Platform Sutra) and important historical and critical secondary works.
 Four credit hours.
 L.

 EA265f Chinese Philosophy Listed as Philosophy 265.
 Four credit hours.
 Behuniak

 EA275s Cultured Tough Guys: Samurai Devotion, Music, Poetry, and Art Listed as Music 275.
 Four credit hours.
-A. Nuss
+A, I. Nuss